-Our Road Cycling Product Manager and Tour Leader, David Hall has sampled many a road in his time and over the years he’s developed a strong passion for cycling further afield.
+Our Road Cycling Product Specialist and Tour Leader, David Hall has sampled many a road in his time and over the years he’s developed a strong passion for cycling further afield.
 He’ll regularly be found on his bike in Costa Rica and Colombia and is the envy of the Skedaddle office at Christmas when he’ll be off cycling tropical climes!
 Read on if you’re keen to discover more about Saddle Skedaddle’s road cycling opportunities in Latin America…

 Long Haul VS Europe… How do they compare?